The near-critical two-point function and the torus plateau for weakly self-avoiding walk in high dimensions

 In models defined on a finite graph such as a torus, rather than on an infinite graph such as $\Z^d$, there is not a precise notion of a critical point.
 Unlike the susceptibility $\chi$ which diverges at $z_c$, the torus susceptibility $\chi^\T$ is an entire function with no singularity.
 Instead, there is a notion of a \emph{scaling window} (or \emph{critical window}), which is an interval of parameter values where the model exhibits critical behaviour.

 Self-avoiding walk on the complete graph is exactly solvable \cite{Slad20,DGGNZ19}.
 Consistent with the discussion in \cite{Slad20} for the complete graph, it is natural to define the scaling window for self-avoiding walk on a torus in dimensions $d>4$ to consist of the values of $z$ with $|z-z_c|\le O(r^{-d/2})$.
-Motivated by the complete graph, the susceptibility is conjectured to obey $\chi^\T(z) \asymp r^{d/2}$ when $z$ is in the scaling window.
-For weakly self-avoiding walk, constants in these two relations naturally depend on $\beta$, since $\beta=0$ is simple random walk for which there is no scaling window because even on the torus the susceptibility diverges at $z=\frac{1}{\degree}$.
+Motivated by the complete graph, the susceptibility is conjectured to obey $\chi^\T(z) \asymp r^{d/2}$ when $z$ is in the scaling window.\footnote{After this work was completed, it has been conjectured in \cite{MPS23} that for $d>4$ and all $\beta\in (0,1]$ the universal profile for the susceptibility in the scaling window is given by $\lim_{r \to \infty} r^{-d/2}\chi^{\T}(z_c(1+\lambda_1 s r^{-d/2})) = \lambda_2 \int_0^\infty t\, e^{-\frac 14 t^4 - \frac 12 st} dt$ for all $s \in \R$, for some constants $\lambda_1,\lambda_2$ depending on $d$ and $\beta$ (but not on $s,r$). } For weakly self-avoiding walk, constants in these two relations naturally depend on $\beta$, since $\beta=0$ is simple random walk for which there is no scaling window because even on the torus the susceptibility diverges at $z=\frac{1}{\degree}$.